brandur/sorg/content/drafts/idempotency-keys.md

 Now that we've got a feel for what our data should look like, let's break the API request into distinct atomic phases.
+Here's how we're going to do it:

+1. Upserting the idempotency key gets its own atomic phase.
-The process for this is simple: each foreign state mutation gets its own atomic phase and there should be one initial phase to insert the idempotency key.
-From there, everything between can be grouped together.
+2. Every foreign state mutation gets its own atomic phase.

-!fig src="/assets/idempotency-keys/atomic-phases.svg" caption="API request to Rocket Rides broken into foreign state mutations and atomic phases."
+3. After those phases have been identified, all other operations *between* them (no matter how many) are grouped into their own atomic phases.

 So in our example, we have an atomic phase for inserting the idempotency key (`tx1`) and other for making our charge